Ecommerce data analytics might be overwhelming at first glance...

 So, metrics are usually the type of data you're tracking.
 These are page views, sessions, behavior, etc. They are what's measured in analytics.

 That means analytics is the "analysis of data."
-This consists of the total number of metrics... such as conversions, acquisition cost, average order value, and other possible metrics.
+Data analysis consists of the total number of metrics... such as conversions, acquisition cost, average order value, and other possible metrics.

-You can use analytics to make proactive and informed actions on your ecommerce store.
+You can use ecommerce analytics to make proactive and informed actions on your ecommerce store.

 Ecommerce Metrics You Need To Learn About To Help You Understand Your Analytics